SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

    - 1.1 Install 3mm heatset insert into Tensioner Mnt.
    - 1.2 Screw 3x45mm SHCS mostly into the threaded heatset insert with ~10mm protruding out the other end.
    - 1.3 Thread another 3mm heatset insert onto 3x45mm SHCS with ~3mm of the screw protruding beyond the nut.
 Use Superglue or threadlocker (Loctite) to lock it in place.
 It is important that the nut does not turn on the screw once it is installed.
-   - 1.4 Remove the lower rubber seal portion from two ECAS fittings and then install the fittings into the Tensioner Mnt.
-It should be a light press-in.
+   - 1.4 Install the ECAS fitting into the Tensioner Mnt.
+It should be a moderate press-in.
+You may need to push it in firmly using on of the 8mm shafts to get it to sit lush to the Tensioner Mnt mating surface.
    - 1.5 Insert a section of bowden tube now.
 2.5mm ID tubing is recommended to ensure good stiffness and minimal "buckling" of filament in the driven filament path.
-The tube should protrude through the ECAS nearest the Drive Roller ~3mm.
-Place locking clips in ECAS (if you don't have these an stl file is provided to print the locking clips).
+Place locking clip in the ECAS (if you don't have these, an stl file is provided to print the locking clips).
 Cut your section of tubing a little long for the location of the buffer and the run to the ERCF slot position.
 You can fine tune/trim the length after installtion of the buffer.

 # 2. Tensioner Arm Installation